tailwindlabs/tailwindcss/docs/source/borders.md

 <h2 id="radius">Radius</h2>

-To apply a <code class="inline">border-radius</code> to an element, using the rounded utilities.
+To apply a `border-radius` to an element, using the rounded utilities.

 ```less
 div {